 An elegant 1950s inspired evening look.
 Note the fitted waist, and elegant, classic details with the gloves and the feather headband placed the back of the head.
 Photo: Tami Meijburg

-Christian Dior's "New Look" from the late 1940s continued to influence 1950s fashion.
-Dior's style emphasized the hourglass figure, with cinched waists and full skirts that fell to mid-calf.
-Pencil dresses, which hugged the body, also gained popularity during this period.
-Dresses, skirts, and jackets were often tailored with waist darts to accentuate a narrow silhouette.
+Christian Dior's "New Look" from the late 1940s continued to influence 1950s women's fashion.
+Dior's style emphasized the hourglass figure, with cinched waists, much like it did during Victorian and early Edwardian times, more than 50 years prior.
+The skirts were full skirts that fell to mid-calf, enhancing the traditional feminine silhouette.
 To achieve the voluminous look, many women wore crinolines and petticoats under their skirts, and the pointed bullet bra drew attention to the bust.

 Small, decorative hats worn at the back of the head were fashionable, and hair was often styled in elegant curls inspired by Marilyn Monroe and Elizabeth Taylor or put up in a bun or ponytail with soft, wavy bangs.